 Why do yoga instructors seem to favour working freelance?
 Well, it’s the arrangement that offers the most flexibility.
 That’s not to say you’ll have carte blanche, but to some extent, you will be able to choose the days, hours and locations you want to work.
 Within reason, you’ll also be able to decide how much you want to charge per session and this amount only stands to increase as you refine your methods, gain experience and begin to make a name for yourself.
 Do remember that are certain things you will be responsible for sorting and arranging yourself, like insurance for example.

 It’s often go-to advice given to new instructors at the start of their yoga career, but initially, it’s likely that you’ll start by providing cover gyms and fitness clubs when other instructors are on holiday or sick.
 It’s a great way to show the powers that be that you’re flexible and can be contacted on short notice.
-Many very successful yoga instructors have started out providing cover and quickly found themselves becoming a permanent fixture on the class timetable.
+After completing their yoga teacher training, Many very successful yoga instructors have started out providing cover and quickly found themselves becoming a permanent fixture on the class timetable.

 Alongside your usual suspects like gyms and health clubs, there are also a few other places that freelance yoga instructor instructors can see their career thrive.
 It’s by far an exhaustive list, but it should provide some inspiration and an idea about the wealth of opportunities that exist: